Academy Award Best Pictures

 • A seriously-ill, 76 year-old Henry Fonda won Best Actor for On Golden Pond (1981), despite the brilliant performance of Burt Lancaster in Atlantic City (1981).
 Fonda should have won years earlier for any number of performances, including The Grapes of Wrath (1940) or The Ox-Bow Incident (1943)

-There are only been seven post-humous nominees in Academy history.
-Only two posthumous nominees have won the Oscar: Peter Finch and Heath Ledger - see below:
+There are only been eight post-humous performance nominees in Academy history.
+Only two posthumous nominees have won the Oscar: the first by Peter Finch and and the second by Heath Ledger - see below:

 • Jeanne Eagels - unofficially nominated for a Best Actress Oscar for The Letter (1928/29) posthumously (Academy records indicated that she was "under consideration" for an award)